 Yes.
 We want to create a safe and inclusive event for the participants.
 Read our Community Code of Conduct.

-Registration will open in early May.
+Registration will open in late May.
 In previous years, the event has sold out weeks before the date, so it’s best to get in quick.
 Once full, please join the waiting list, and if there are any spots become available, they will be released to the waiting list first.

 Find out about substitutes and refunds on the Registration FAQ page.